fehmi/simply.js/docs/uno.md

 </script>
 ```

-When simply.js see this UNO config object in any of your components, it will automaticaly load the UNO script from CDN and will apply the config if you provide some.
+When Simply.js detects this UNO config object in any of your components, it will automatically load the UNO script from the CDN and apply the provided configuration.
 Here are working examples:

 <repl-component id="fqu7rho9tb1s4bk" download="true"></repl-component>

-After that UNO will be global.
-You will be able to access all UNO features in all your components.
-No need to pass that config again from your other components.
+After this, UNO will be globally available.
+You will be able to access all UNO features in all your components, eliminating the need to pass the configuration again from other components.

 <repl-component id="ej2yfqzecjv5a0t" download="true"></repl-component>

 ## Available Config Entries

-There are plenty of config to change the behaviour of UNO for your custom needs.
-You can find available ones from [UNO config object](https://unocss.dev/config/)
+There are many configuration options available to customize UNO's behavior for your specific needs.
+You can find available options in the [UNO config object](https://unocss.dev/config/).

 ## Official UNO Presets